 Our Physics and Math Students Blog helps students discover new ways of learning as well as scientific nerdy bits we all enjoy.
 Check back often for the latest news and information on everything from Physics, Astronomy and Math to study tips, techniques and so much more.
 Our physics and math tutoring blog is especially designed for people who say they are bad at math, hate studying physics and other negative thoughts that inhibit one's growth.

-Math Anxiety is Real Many students have math anxiety.
-They simply have had a terrible experience with the subject of mathematics thus far.
+Many students have math anxiety.
+They simply have had a terrible experience with the subject of mathematics so far.
 They consider it a boring and tedious subject they’d do away with in a heartbeat given the opportunity.
-Have you noticed your child shut down around the … Continue reading Math Anxiety is Real and Here’s How to Prevent it.
+Have you noticed your child shut down around the subject of mathematics?
+Do … Continue reading Math Anxiety is Real and Here’s How to Prevent it.

 Building Confidence in Mathematics Mathematics has a massive effect on student confidence.
 Not only is confidence the most important trait for success in mathematics, performance in mathematics has a huge effect on overall confidence.
 Therefore mathematics provides a wonderful opportunity to build confidence which is our core offering.
 It doesn’t take … Continue reading How Confidence Relates to Mathematics